-The Adler School community, along with family and friends, came together in Chicago and Vancouver this month to celebrate Commencement 2013—and the accomplishments of the School’s newest graduating classes of socially responsible practitioners.
+The Adler School of Professional Psychology community, along with family and friends, came together in Chicago and Vancouver this month to celebrate Commencement 2013—and the accomplishments of the School’s newest graduating classes of socially responsible practitioners.

 At Chicago Campus Commencement on Oct.
 20, giving the student address was Kyle D. Handley, Psy.D., who graduated with his Doctor of Psychology in Clinical Psychology.